leios/Fable.jl/docs/src/examples/smear.md

 ```

-Note that the video will stitch together a series of frames, so we still need the pixels from `pix` hanging around.
+Note that the video will stitch together a series of frames, so we still need the pixels from `layer` hanging around.
 Now we define the ball:

 ```